gnurt79/jsd8slacbot/README.md

 Then you can interact with Teabot by typing `Teabot help`.

+    Teabot Who is your (most|least) favorite robot?
+    Teabot When is the next JSD class?
     Teabot> Teabot help
     Teabot animate me <query> - The same thing as `image me`, except adds [snip] Teabot help - Displays all of the help commands that Teabot knows about.